 Wage: £26k per week

-Also able to fill in at centre back, the Frenchman Boubacar Kamara is a recent graduate of the Marseille youth system, who appears to be well on his way to breaking into the first team permanently.
+Also able to fill in at centre back, Boubacar Kamara is a recent graduate of the Marseille youth system who appears to be well on his way to breaking into the first-team permanently.

-But, Kamara is valued at a relatively inexpensive £15.3 million, whilst his wages at Marseille are also fairly modest.
-For a player who would improve most teams and has the potential to become one of the world’s best, your investment is likely to be repaid.
+Kamara is valued at a relatively inexpensive £15.3 million, with his wage at Marseille also being fairly modest.
+For a player who would improve most teams and has the potential to become one of the world’s best CDMs, your investment is likely to be repaid in Career Mode.

 Best Position: CDM